 Q: What does participation in this program consist of in terms of courses and credit hours?

 A: The program consists of 12 hours of coursework across three semesters.
 A combination of seminars (PSY 404 and PSY 405) are paired with independent study courses (PSY 391H and PSY 498H) beginning the spring semester of a student’s junior year and continuing into the spring of the senior year.
 The credit hour load is lightest (2 hours) during the last semester of the senior year.
 The seminars will provide a structured learning experience to help students further develop research skills learned in PSY 201 and PSY 203.
+Students must have passed PSY 203 in order to be eligible to apply to the program.
 The independent study portion (PSY 391H and PSY 498H) allows students to apply these skills as they develop and conduct a research study under the supervision of a faculty advisor.
 Your academic advisor has more detailed information about these courses and when they should be taken.

 Q: Can I satisfy my other requirements and still participate in this program?